AndersenLab/VCF-kit/docs/primer.md

 # Overview

 The `primer` command can be used to generate primers for the purpose of verifying genotype calls present within a VCF.
-Primers can be generated for verifying genotypes using snip-SNPs, indels (based on product size), and for sanger sequencing.
+Primers can be generated for verifying genotypes using snip-SNPs, indels (based on product size), and using sanger sequencing.

+All of the `primer` subcommands require you to specify a reference using `--ref`.
+A reference can be obtained using the `vk genome` command.

+## Options

+* __--ref__ - Set the reference genome to use.
+Obtain genomes using `vk genome`.
+* __--region__ - Restrict primer generation to a specific region.
+* __--samples__ - Output genotypes for a sample or set of samples.
+* __--template__ - The template to use for generating primers.
+* __--size__ - For the `template` command, sets the size of the region output.
+For `snip`, `indel`, and `sanger`, sets the target amplicon size, specified as a range (e.g. 400-600).
+* __--polymorphic__ - Only outputs variants where there is at least one 0/0 and one 1/1 genotype.
+* __--nprimers__ - Specify the number of primer sets desired for each variant.

+## Output

-Output is in tab-seperated value (TSV) format, and the columns below are output regardless of method used:
+Output is in tab-seperated value (TSV) format.
+The following columns are always output:

 * __CHROM__ - chromosome/contig
 * __POS__ - chromosomal position
 * __region__ - The region used as a template to generate primers.
 Note that the amplicons will be smaller
 * __REF__ - Reference allele
 * __ALT__ - Alternative allele
+* __template_sample__ - Template used for generating primers.
+Default is to use ALT calls.

+These additional columns are output for `snip`, `indel`, and `sanger` options:

 * __primer_left__ - Left PCR primer
 * __primer_right__ - Right PCR primer
 * __amplicon_length__ - Sequence of the amplified piece of DNA